Special Needs Resources

 While the following video information is about possible legal issues, it is not intended as legal advice or as a substitute for advice from your own counsel.

 A lot of parents and caregivers are finding that after graduation from high school, resources for people with special needs dwindle.
-There are also many unique challenges that parents and caregivers of people with speical needs face when that person turns 18.
+There are also many unique challenges that parents and caregivers of people with special needs face when that person turns 18.
 Unless the proper paperwork and legal steps are taken, an 18 year old with special needs is going to be considered and adult by law in most cases.
-This means that they are in full controll of their medical and financial descisions and parents or caretakers will have no legal standing.
+This means that they are in full control of their medical and financial decisions and parents or caretakers will have no legal standing.

 Please make sure you are protecting your loved ones by getting the right protection of guardianship needed and also consider setting up a special needs trust and creating a succession plan for for care in case something were to happen to the current guardian.